Earl Carroll Theatre (Los Angeles): Post-Nickelodeon

 The Los Angeles City Council designated the 1938 Earl Carroll Theatre Building as an Historic-Cultural Monument during its meeting on December 7, 2016.
+It was partially demolished.
 In September 2016, the City Council also approved Palo Alto-based developer Essex Portfolio's proposal to construct a new mixed-use building on the western portion of the site of the theater building.
 The project will retain the historic building and incorporate new construction on the adjacent surface parking lot.
 The new development will be seven stories in height and linked to the theater building via a pedestrian paseo.
 The project calls for 4700 sqft of ground floor commercial space, as well as 200 residential units.
 Ground was broken on October 17, 2017.

 On September 25, 2019, Thaddeus Hunter Smith, a former owner of the nearby Fonda Theatre, and his business partner Brian Levian announced that they had signed a ten-year lease "with the intention of not only restoring the building’s original facilities, but also transforming the site into an entertainment complex, with spaces for concerts, stage shows, movie premieres, and other specialized events," The Architect's Newspaper reported.